plainblack/ving/docs/subsystems/ving-schema.md

 ##### default

-The `default` field set the default value that this prop should be set to both in code and as the default in the database schema.
-It is required for any prop that has the field `required` set to `true`.
-It is also just generally a good idea to set it in all cases, even if you explictly define it as `undefined`.
+The `default` field sets the default value that this prop should be set to both in code and as the default in the database schema.
+It is required.
+It can be a function or whatever the appropriate type is for this field, including explicitly `undefined` in some cases.

 ##### db